-It used to be called the ‘App+Web Property’ when it was first added in beta.
+Google Analytics 4 used to be called the ‘App+Web Property’ when it was first added in beta.
 Why App+Web?
 Well, the new property can track both App and Web visits in a single Google Analytics property instead of having those differing platform visits separated into different GA properties.

 There are some features that people seem to really like about GA4.
 There are also some things that appear to be less desirable about GA4 compared to UA (at least, according to our experience).
-If you’re serious about dedicating time to learning about GA4, you may consider subscribing to the Root and Branch YouTube channel and turning on notifications.
-There are plenty of tutorials and walkthroughs and there is typically a new video each week.

 How does GA4 collect data compared to UA?

-If you are were familiar with UA, this comprehensive guide to understanding GA4 vs. UA may be worth a shot.
+If you are familiar with UA, this comprehensive guide to understanding GA4 vs. UA may be worth a shot.